iotaledger/rosetta-iota/docs/pages/deployment.md

     MODE=offline docker-compose -f docker-compose.chrysalis-devnet.yml up
     ```

-7) If you want to reuse the node ID of your HORNET node with a later deployment make sure you back up the private and public key files that make up your node ID.
+7) If you want to reuse the node ID of your HORNET node with a later deployment (**see step 4.**) make sure you back up the private and public key files that make up your node ID.
 Otherwise, you cannot preserve the same node ID for subsequent deployments.
 You can back up your node ID by preserving the `data/p2pstore` directory.

 Once the HORNET node has synced with the network, the Rosetta API will be available at: http://localhost:3030